Brazilian judge orders suspension of Elon Musk's X – DW – 08/30/2024

 The move further escalates the monthslong faceoff between Musk and Moraes over free speech, far-right accounts and misinformation.

-Musk has repeatedly claimed the justice's actions amount to censorship.
-The billionaire has often slammed Moraes, calling him a "dictator" and "tyrant."
+Musk has called Moraes a "dictator" and "tyrant," and repeatedly claimed the justice's actions amount to censorship.

 At issue in the intensifying dispute is whether Moraes can order X to block certain accounts accused of spreading lies and distortions, a request Musk has denounced as censorship.